 The GOBE ND8-128 Variable Filter can be rotated from ND8 (12.5% light transmittance) which is equivalent to 3-stops all the way up to ND128 (0.781% light transmittance) which is equivalent to 7 stops.
 This a fantastic range to work with, and will cover most of your needs.
 The lens has MIN marked on the rim of the filter denoting ND8 (3 f-stops) and the MAX denotes ND128 (7 f-stops).
 It also has markings on the rim to denote each stop of light reduction.

 In our testing with the filter we were given, we have found that it works well with wide-angle focal ranges such as 16mm-24mm.
 We tested it with our Sony FE 24-105 f/4 and Sony FE 16-35 f/4 lenses.
 Straight out of the camera the filter causes vignetting on the 24-105mm lens but this is immediately corrected once the profile is applied in post-processing.
-We used a 77mm-72mm step-down ring to use on the 16-35mm lens which caused some vignetting.
+We used a 77mm-72mm step-up ring to use on the 16-35mm lens which caused some vignetting.
 Even without the step-down ring, there should be some vignetting, however, we are unable to test whether this is completely correctable on the 16-35mm lens in post-processing.